ModelEngineering/controlSBML/README.md

 * 0.1.7
   * ppMat - pretty print a matrix
   * plotMat - display a heatmap for a matrix
+  * mat2TS - convert a matrix to a timeseries
+  * mat2DF - convert a matrix to a dataframe
 * 0.1.6, 3/16/2022
   * ``Using-Control-SBML.ipynb`` has an example of doing feedback control design with ``controlSBML``.